 We also launched the Feeding and Disability Resource Bank, an online repository of practical resources available to address feeding difficulties and disability inclusion in nutrition programs.
 The resource bank also showcases original illustrations of children with disabilities and their families, which are available for download and use through the Infant and Young Child Feeding (IYCF) Image Bank.

 Virtual Convening of Global Stakeholders

-In 2023, USAID Advancing Nutrition and UNICEF will co-host a virtual convening of global stakeholders in nutrition, health and disability programming, advocacy, and research to discuss future areas for learning and action.
-Development of the resource bank and planning for the convening has been guided by a technical advisory group of people with lived experience of disability.
+In 2023, USAID Advancing Nutrition and UNICEF co-hosted a virtual convening of global stakeholders in nutrition, health and disability programming, advocacy, and research to discuss future areas for learning and action.
+Development of the resource bank and planning for the convening was guided by a technical advisory group of people with lived experience of disability.

 To contribute to the Feeding and Disability Resource Bank, or for questions about this work, please contact firstname.lastname@example.org.